CypherPoet/charmed-dark-xcode-theme/README.md

 _A charming and colorful dark theme for Xcode_ 🌈.

-I love Dark Mode.
+I love [Dark Mode](https://developer.apple.com/videos/play/wwdc2018/210/).
 And I love dark themes in general.
-But I've always found the _colors_ used by most dark themes to be downright ugly &mdash; stale, muddy, conflicting, and, in general, failing to take advantage of their darkened surroundings.
+But I've always found the _colors_ used by most dark themes to be downright ugly &mdash; stale, muddy, conflicting, and ultimately failing to take advantage of their darkened surroundings.

 So the idea behind `Charmed Dark` is to create a palette of bright, charming, juicy primary colors that pop from a dark background, but still don't overwhelm and still play nicely with each other.